In the minds of John Owen and Thomas Watson this explanation of the Catechism is 'greatly useful to all Christians in general.'

 "About this title" may belong to another edition of this title.

-Paperback.
-Condition: Very Good.
+paperback.
+Condition: Good.
 Connecting readers with great books since 1972!
-Used books may not include companion materials, and may have some shelf wear or limited writing.
+Used textbooks may not include companion materials such as access codes, etc. May have some wear or writing/highlighting.
 We ship orders daily and Customer Service is our top priority!
-Seller Inventory # S_436985590
+Seller Inventory # S_467856967

 Seller: Aldersgate Books Inc., Niagara Falls, NY, U.S.A.